 WHO IS BEHIND THE HUB...

 Sally-Ann is a fellow of both the Royal Entomological Society and The Linnean Society and a council member of the British Entomological and Natural History Society.
-Sally-Ann was the principal organiser of EntoSci16, the world's first entomological conference specifically for Key Stage 4, sixth formers and college students held at Harper Adams University.
-As an Honorary Associate of Oxford University Museum of Natural History, Sally-Ann is an active researcher, specialising in land management, biodiversity and eco-system functioning.
+She was the principal organiser of EntoSci16, the world's first entomological conference specifically for Key Stage 4, sixth formers and college students held at Harper Adams University.
+Moreover as an Honorary Associate of Oxford University Museum of Natural History, Sally-Ann is an active researcher, specialising in land management, biodiversity and eco-system functioning.
 She is a co-founder of the Dung beetle UK Mapping Project (DUMP), focusing on one of Britain's most endangered and yet highly useful insect groups.
-Her work with the DUMP project has seen her surveying field sites all over the UK including its many outlying islands including the Channel Islands.
+Her work with the DUMP project has seen her surveying field sites all over the UK including, and often focusing on, its many outlying islands including the Channel Islands.

 This practical experience has been translated into a variety of collaborative projects working on sustainable land management plans within the farming community to promote dung beetles as important bio-indicators for soil, pasture and livestock health.

 Passionate to encourage the next generation, Sally-Ann mentors many young people and has set up a network of fellow scientists to support and guide them in their various chosen fields.
 Keen to increase factual engagement with wider audiences, she writes a multitude of articles for magazines and also works as a consultant on various books including the Dorling Kindersley range and even on the subject of eating insects with the BBC's food scientist Stefan Gates.

 Always game for adventure, Sally-Ann relishes challenges and can be found anywhere from 60 meters underground collecting the excretion of a sulphur eating microorganism to flying in a helicopter tracing fragmented habitats or driving a tractor on the family farm helping to get the harvest in.